-A good warm up can set the table for a great practice.
 Depending on the type of practice you envision you most likely have a bank of drills that you call upon.
 I typically like to gear the warm towards the practice so that the warm up will not only get the heart pumping a little bit, but also lead into what we will be working on in that particular session.
 For example, the day before a tournament or a big game we work on special teams quite a bit.
 We like to use a warm up in which the players are passing and receiving the puck a couple hundred times.
 The goal is to get the players a good feel for the puck and mentally sharp.
 This warm up session that is described below is one that I like to use when we are looking for a high tempo and fast paced practice.
-It not only focuses on skating fundamentals but it encourages moving the feet at a fast pace.
+It not only focuses on skating fundamentals but it encourages moving the feet at a pace faster than what players are comfortable with.
 Each drill involved includes a diagram as well as a link to the animation.

 The players are split up into two groups for the first couple of drills and placed in opposite corners.
 On each whistle the first two players from each line will go and they will finish at the end of the other line at the opposite end of the rink.
 This first group of skating drills involve cross-overs around the top of the circle, bottom of the other circle, followed by a particular skating drill all the way down to the other end.